QuantEcon/lecture-python-intro/in-work/markov_chains.md

 Then we can address a range of questions, such as

 * What is the average duration of unemployment?
-* Over the long-run, what fraction of time does a worker find herself unemployed?
+* Over the long-run, what fraction of the time does a worker find herself unemployed?
 * Conditional on employment, what is the probability of becoming unemployed at least once over the next 12 months?

 We'll cover such applications below.